MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netwakesource/ne-netwakesource-_net_wake_source_type.md

 The wake source is a packet that matches a filter the driver supports, such as an Ethernet unicast frame.

+### -field NetWakeSourceTypeEapolPacket

+The wake source is an EAP over LAN (EAPOL) request identifier message.

 ## -remarks

 Call [**NetWakeSourceGetType**](../netwakesource/nf-netwakesource-netwakesourcegettype.md) to get the type for a WoL source.